stephenslab/susieR/README.md

 was a major motivation for developing these methods.
 However, the methods should also be useful more generally.

-The methods iare based on a new model for sparse multiple regression, which we call the "Sum of Single Effects" (SuSiE) model.
+The methods are based on a new model for sparse multiple regression, which we call the "Sum of Single Effects" (SuSiE) model.
 This model, which will be described in a manuscript in preparation (Wang et al), lends itself to a particularly simple and intuitive fitting procedure -